The Trouble with Constructors

 Every fledgling programming language exists somewhere on the continuum between “scratchings in a notebook” and “making Java nervous”.
 Right now, Magpie is farther to the right than total vaporware, but it’s not yet at the point where I actually want people to use it (though you’re certainly welcome to try).
 The big reason for that is that there’s some core pieces I’m still figuring out.
 Without those in place, any attempts to use the language will either fail or just be invalidated when I change something.

-The biggest piece of that is the object system: how classes work.
+The biggest piece of that is the object system—how classes work.
 The two challenging parts of that are inheritance and constructors.
 I think I’ve got a few ideas that are finally starting to stick there, so I thought I’d start documenting them to make sure I’ve got it clear in my head, and hopefully get some feedback.

 In this post, I’ll just worry about constructors.
 The way Magpie handles constructing instances of classes is a bit… uh… odd.
 I’ll explain Memento-style, starting with the end and working backwards to see how I got there.
 By the end (or is it the beginning?) it should hopefully make sense.

-Making an Object
+Making an object

 To see where we end up, here’s a simple class in Magpie: